AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 The declaration of a tag is captured in the repository in a node of type `cq:Tag.`

-A tag can be a simple word (e.g. sky) or represent a hierarchical taxonomy (e.g. fruit/apple, meaning both the generic fruit and the more specific apple).
+A tag can be a simple word (for example, sky) or represent a hierarchical taxonomy (for example, fruit/apple, meaning both the generic fruit and the more specific apple).

 Tags are identified by a unique TagID.

-A tag has optional meta information such as a title, localized titles and a description.
+A tag has optional meta information such as a title, localized titles, and a description.
 The title should be displayed in user interfaces instead of the TagID, when present.

 The tagging framework also provides the ability to restrict authors and site visitors to use only specific, predefined tags.